saleor/apps/.changeset/kind-ducks-learn.md

 "smtp": patch
 ---

-Error during rendering template is catch and log
+Error during rendering template is caught and logged